TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/Index.rst

    this had to be implemented in JavaScript (e.g. :js:`Notification.success()`), which is also still possible, see :ref:`flash-messages-javascript`.

-Use the php:`FlashMessageQueue::NOTIFICATION_QUEUE` to submit a flash message as top-right notifications, instead of inline:
+Use the :php:`FlashMessageQueue::NOTIFICATION_QUEUE` to submit a flash message as top-right notifications, instead of inline:

 .. code-block:: php